AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

-\textbf{Heuristic-based baselines}: Heuristic-based index advisors can be broadly categorized into two types by their optimization approaches.
+\textbf{Baseline Methods.} \textit{\underline{(1) Heuristic-based baselines}}: Heuristic-based index advisors can be broadly categorized into two types by their optimization approaches.
 Those following an ADD strategy incrementally build a set of indexes by selecting candidates one by one.
 In our experiments, we include Anytime~\cite{chaudhuri2020anytime}, DB2Advis~\cite{10.5555/846219.847390}, Extend~\cite{extend}, and Relaxation~\cite{10.1145/1066157.1066184} as representatives of this group.
-On the other hand, AutoAdmin~\cite{10.5555/645923.673646} and Drop~\cite{315323} serve as baselines for the DROP strategy, where advisors start with an initial set of indexes and iteratively eliminate those deemed inefficient. \textbf{Learning-based baselines}: We adopt two RL-based index advisors as our baselines, namely SWIRL~\cite{swirl} and BALANCE~\cite{balance}.
-While SWIRL includes vast amounts of workloads during training to largely shorten the inference time, BALANCE utilizes transfer RL to increase the generalisability to the dynamic workload scenarios. \textbf{Prompt-based baselines}: The recent work LLMIdxAdvis~\cite{llmidxadvis} proposes to recommend indexes by prompting the LLM with prepared demonstrations.
+On the other hand, AutoAdmin~\cite{10.5555/645923.673646} and Drop~\cite{315323} serve as baselines for the DROP strategy, where advisors start with an initial set of indexes and iteratively eliminate those deemed inefficient. \lzdh{We reproduce all the heuristic-based baselines based on the evaluation work~\cite{magicmirror}.} \textit{\underline{(2) Learning-based baselines}}: We adopt two RL-based index advisors as our baselines, namely SWIRL~\cite{swirl} and BALANCE~\cite{balance}.
+While SWIRL includes vast amounts of workloads during training to largely shorten the inference time, BALANCE utilizes transfer RL to increase the generalisability to the dynamic workload scenarios. \textit{\underline{(3) Prompt-based baselines}}: The recent work LLMIdxAdvis~\cite{llmidxadvis} proposes to recommend indexes by prompting the LLM with prepared demonstrations.
 Selecting the best demonstration for the input workload and calling the LLM helps LLMIdxAdvis achieve higher efficiency and generalisability.
 Due to the high computation cost for preparing new demonstrations for our workloads, we directly use LLMIdxAdvis' prepared demonstrations since they cover all the databases in our experiment.